 The laser one, that's pretty easy, but the other two were not really at operational status, according to this article.

-He was actually the head of the Marine Corps Non-Lethal Electromagnetic Weapons Project, which is run out of the Armed Forces Radiobiology Research Institute.
+He was actually the head of the Marine Corps Non-lethal Electromagnetic Weapons Project, which is run out of the Armed Forces Radiobiology Research Institute.

 Saying that this was DARPA makes it easier for the audience, though, because it gives them something to hold on to.

-He claims that he did experiments that found that, quote, by using very low-frequency electromagnetic radiation, he found he could induce the brain to release behavior-regulating chemicals.
+So Bird was in this position from 1980 to 1983, and he claims that he did experiments that found that, quote, by using very low-frequency electromagnetic radiation, he found he could induce the brain to release behavior-regulating chemicals.

 The issue, though, is that the waves that they were using were very weak and the effects were short-lived.

-He claims that he was able to do things like make chick brains release their natural opioids in utero and get certain cells in rat brains to release histamine, which would cause nausea and flu-like symptoms.
+He claims that he was able to do things like make chick brains release their natural opioids in utero and get certain cells and rat brains to release histamine, which would cause nausea and flu-like symptoms.

 The program was never, quote, tested in the field, and though his program was meant to last four years, it was closed after just two.